 Police officers in California have three options when it comes to training for DUI.
 Those three options include the field sobriety test, which is considered the lowest level of training.
 It occurs when the officer is going through the academy and helps them identify drivers who are intoxicated due to alcohol use.

-The medium level of training is known as the advanced roadside impairment driving enforcement.
+The medium level of training is known as advanced roadside impairment driving enforcement.
 This helps officers identify drivers who are impaired due to drug use and alcohol.
-The highest level of training is that of drug recognition expert.
-This training takes two weeks of intensive classes that teaches officers how to detect drug use.
+The highest level of training is that of a drug recognition expert.
+This training takes two weeks of intensive classes that teach officers how to detect drug use.
 The training also requires the officer to make 12 arrests in the field for drug DUI.
 The opinions of the arresting officer have to meet the results of the toxicology report without failure.

 Have you been arrested for DUI in California?
 It’s time to speak to a Los Angeles driving under the influence attorney about your case.
 Call the office of Okabe & Haushalter to schedule an appointment today.